 Career transactions: Selected by Cincinnati in fourth round of 2010 NFL Draft (120th overall) ...
 Signed with Bengals on 7-17-10 ...
 Signed contract extension with Bengals on 9-2-13.

-Pro Bowl participation: Selected to and played in two games ...
+Pro Bowl participation: Selected to and played in three games ...
+Started for victorious Team Irvin in 2014 season game at Glendale, Ariz. (no statistics) ...
 Voted as AFC starter for 2012 season game and had one tackle ...
 Two tackles (one for a loss) for AFC in 2011 season contest.

 Personal: Hometown is Pembroke Pines, Fla. ...
 Attended St. Thomas Aquinas High School, where he was named Florida Class 5-A Defensive Player of the Year as a senior ...
 Father, Gene Atkins, had 10-year NFL career at S with New Orleans and Miami ...
 Housing major at Georgia ...
 Enjoys traveling, playing pool and movies ...
 First name is pronounced “JEE-no.”

 The only thing more notorious than Geno Atkins’ first step is his last word because there are so few of them that come before it.
 The guy who defensive line coach Jay Hayes calls “a man of few words,” was the talk of Bengals training camp Wednesday when he passed his physical and came off the physically unable to perform (PUP) list.

 Just a few hours before Bengals Pro Bowl defensive tackle Geno Atkins sufered a season-ending knee injury Thursday, Hall of Famer Warren Sapp reminded us why he's so valuable.

 "We're pleased to be able to announce the signing of the extension for Geno.
 I know he's relieved and glad it’s behind him.
 Now he can move forward and focus on football."